Peak Forest Tramway: Construction

 Built by Benjamin Outram, the tramway was initially single-track, on a gauge, constructed of stone sleeper blocks and L-section cast-iron rails that were fastened directly onto the blocks, in the same manner as his Little Eaton Gangway built for the Derby Canal.
-The rails, known as gang rails or plates, were provided by Benjamin Outram and Company who also supplied the mineral waggons.
+The rails, known as gang rails or plates, were provided by Benjamin Outram and Company who also supplied the mineral wagons.

 From Bugsworth it rose 129 ft to Whitehough, then proceeded to Chapel Milton on the level.
 It then climbed 56½ to the base of the inclined plane, which took the line upwards 192 ft over a distance of 512 yd.
 After a more gentle slope to Barmoor Clough the line proceeded to the Dove Holes quarries.

 To aid acceleration from the top, and braking at the foot, the inclined plane varied from 1 in 6 at the top to 1 in 12 at the base.
 It was intended to be, at least partly, self-acting with descending wagons counterbalanced to some extent by partly loaded wagons being drawn up.
 Initially rope was tried, followed by a patent twisted chain, passing round a wheel, with a brake to control it, in a pit at the top.
 Eventually a chain with 5 in links was purchased from Birmingham, which proved more equal to the work.
 By the beginning of the 20th century this had been replaced by a steel rope.

 There was another small incline of 33 yd within the quarry complex worked by a horse-gin at the top and a continuous rope.

-The mineral waggons were originally similar to those used for the earlier Little Eaton Gangway, with a substantial wooden chassis with a wrought-iron body held in place by two wooden wedges.
+The mineral wagons were originally similar to those used for the earlier Little Eaton Gangway, with a substantial wooden chassis with a wrought-iron body held in place by two wooden wedges.
 The axles were bolted onto axle trees and the cast-iron wheels (about 20 inches in diameter) were held on the axles by a linchpin (known as a "lily-pin").
 Later the bodies were fixed with a door at the back, unloading by means of a tippler mechanism mounted on a turntable.
 Each waggon carried between 2 and 2.5 LT of limestone.

 From the bottom of the plane to Bugsworth Basin, a team of four horses could draw up to twenty wagons.
 The ganger and nipper (apprentice), controlling a gang of waggons, rode on the axles and kept the speed at 4 to 6 mph by spragging the wheels to make them skid.